 Notes

-1 This is a compilation of the Fire Brigades Act 1942 and includes the amendments made by the other written laws referred to in the following table 4, 5, 6.
+1 This reprint is a compilation as at 24 January 2014 of the Fire Brigades Act 1942 and includes the amendments made by the other written laws referred to in the following table 3, 4, 5.
 The table also contains information about any reprint.

 Compilation table